javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/06-function-object/article.md

 - A zero-argument function, then it is only called for a positive answer.
 - A function with arguments, then it is called in any case and gets the answer.

-The idea is that we have a simple no-arguments handler syntax for positive cases (most often variant), but allow to provide universal handlers as well.
+The idea is that we have a simple no-arguments handler syntax for positive cases (most frequent variant), but allow to provide universal handlers as well.

 To call `handlers` the right way, we examine the `length` property: